apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSCommands.md

 Note that the `blockpool` policy is more strict than the `datanode` policy.

+Besides the above command options, a pinning feature is introduced starting from 2.7.0 to prevent certain replicas from getting moved by balancer/mover.
+This pinning feature is disabled by default, and can be enabled by configuration property "dfs.datanode.block-pinning.enabled".
+When enabled, this feature only affects blocks that are written to favored nodes specified in the create() call.
+This feature is useful when we want to maintain the data locality, for applications such as HBase regionserver.

 ### `cacheadmin`

 Usage: `hdfs cacheadmin -addDirective -path <path> -pool <pool-name> [-force] [-replication <replication>] [-ttl <time-to-live>]`